-Recipe from Mom (She says it's not really a recipe; she just eyeballs the amounts and tastes here and there.
-I figured out the amounts fairly close to Mom's recipe I think.)
+This recipe comes from my mom.
+She says that it's not really a recipe.
+She just eyeballs the amounts and tastes here and there.
+That meant I had to measure and record as I went but I think I figured out the amounts fairly close to Mom's version.

 Recipe by gfe--gluten free easily at https://glutenfreeeasily.com/deviled-eggs/